- What are the functions of a responsible entity?

 The Complaints Officer will handle your complaint in accordance with Primary’s Complaints Procedures as follows:

-For Complaints in relation to either a Scheme or a Class made by Complainants who are Retail Clients, the Responsible Entity will deal with these Complaints in compliance with the dispute resolution requirements in section 912A(2) of the Corporations Act.
+For Complaints in relation to either a Scheme or a Class Primary will deal with these Complaints in compliance with the dispute resolution requirements in section 912A(2) of the Corporations Act and the following methods:

-(e) at the same time of advising the Complainant of the outcome of the Complaint the Responsible Entity will also advise the Complainant that they may complain to the Australian Financial Complaints Authority (AFCA) should the Complainant be unhappy with the outcome of the Responsible Entity’s Complaint handling procedure.
+(c) at the same time of advising the Complainant of the outcome of the Complaint Primary will also advise the Complainant that they may complain to the Australian Financial Complaints Authority (AFCA) (or until 1 November 2018, the Financial Ombudsman Service) should the Complainant be unhappy with the outcome of Primary’s Complaint handling procedure.

-Any issue arising from Complaints that have material ramifications for other investors shall be reported by the Complaints Officer to the board of the Responsible Entity.
+Any issue arising from Complaints that have material ramifications for other investors shall be reported by the Complaints Officer of Primary to the Board of Primary.